 - 60 Free International Minutes

 In the head to head comparisons, Comwave has consistently taken a beating from Phone Power.
-Comwave has some more work to do with their terms of service, cut down in using contracts and improving customer experience.
-Consumers reviews, shows Comwave having 65% negative reviews compared to Phone Power 93% positive.
+Comwave has some more work to do with its terms of service, cut down on using contracts, and improving customer experience.
+Consumers’ reviews, show Comwave having 65% negative reviews compared to Phone Power 91% positive.
 Based on the customer reviews Comwave gets is reasonable to conclude, what you get is NOT what you saw or thought.
-With that said and in this year's comparison Phone Power is positioned as a better choice.
+With that said and in this year’s comparison Phone Power is positioned as a better choice.